bbauska/JS-Basics-Unlock/README.md

 much more.
 The basic structure hinges on these constructs to build more complex operations and workflows.</p>

-### 1.2.2 Creating a Simple \"Hello World!\" Script
+### 1.2.2 Creating a Simple "Hello World!"
+Script

-<p>The \"Hello World!\" program is a simple exercise that prints the string
+<p>The "Hello World!" program is a simple exercise that prints the string
-\"Hello, World!\" on the screen.
+"Hello, World!" on the screen.
 It is a traditional way to introduce a new programming language.
-Here\'s how you can create a \"Hello World!\" script in JavaScript:</p>
+Here's how you can create a "Hello World!" script in JavaScript:</p>

-#### console. log( \'Hello, World! i ) ;
+#### console. log( 'Hello, World! i ) ;

 ####

 <p>This single line of JavaScript code can be included in an HTML file
-within \<script\> tags, or in an external JavaScript file, to display the message in the web browser\'s console.</p>
+within &lt;script&gt; tags, or in an external JavaScript file, to display the message in the web browser's console.</p>

-### 1 .2.3 Using the Browser Console to Execute JavaScript
+### 1.2.3 Using the Browser Console to Execute JavaScript

 <p>One of the easiest ways to run JavaScript code is using the browser&pos;s console.
 The console is part of the web browser&apos;s developer tools, and it provides a way to write, manage, and monitor JavaScript on demand.</p>

-1. Open the Console: Right-click on a webpage, select \"Inspect\" (or press F12 / Cmd+Opt+I on Mac), and navigate to the \"Console\" tab
+1. Open the Console: Right-click on a webpage, select "Inspect" (or press F12 / Cmd+Opt+I on Mac), and navigate to the "Console" tab

 2. Write JavaScript Code: Type your JavaScript code directly into the console.
-For example, \'console.log(^I^Hello, World!l); and then press Enter.
+For example, 'console.log(^I^Hello, World!l); and then press Enter.

-3. View Output: Immediately after execution, you\'ll see the output (\"Hello, World!\") displayed in the console.
+3. View Output: Immediately after execution, you'll see the output ("Hello, World!") displayed in the console.

 <p>Using the console is a great way to test and debug small snippets of JavaScript code.</p>

 ### 1 .2.4 Best Practices for Writing and Organizing Your JavaScript Code

-<p>As you learn to write more complex JavaScript programs, it\'s important
+<p>As you learn to write more complex JavaScript programs, it's important
 to follow best practices to ensure your code is readable, maintainable, and effcient:</p>

 -   Use Meaningful Variable Names: Choose clear and descriptive names for variables and functions.

--   Stay Consistent with Style: Whether it\'s how you name variables or how you layout your code, pick a style and stick with it.
+-   Stay Consistent with Style: Whether it's how you name variables or how you layout your code, pick a style and stick with it.

 -   Comment Your Code: Use comments to explain the purpose of blocks of